s-stude/fe-bootstrap/README.md

 ## Prerequisite

-- Please be sure you did installed [Grunt.js](http://gruntjs.com/getting-started) `http://gruntjs.com/getting-started`
+- Please be sure you did installed [Grunt.js](http://gruntjs.com/getting-started) `npm install -g grunt-cli`

 - And [Bower](http://bower.io/) `npm install -g bower`
 - Then you shoud install all packages from the project.
 You can make it running next commands: